Contraz/demosys-py/README.rst

 This was originally made for for non-interactive real time graphics combined with music ("real time music videos").
-It's made for people who enjoy playing around with modern OpenGL without having to spend lots of time creating all the tooling to get things up and running and at the same time avoid all the old cruft in OpenGL.
+It's made for people who enjoy playing around with modern OpenGL without having to spend lots of time creating all the tooling to get things up and running.

 Demosys is now on PyPI